Our Recruitment Process

 Following the online assessment, regardless of the outcome, a feedback report outlining your key strengths and development areas will be emailed to you.

-If successful following the online assessment, we’ll invite you to attend one of our virtual assessment centres.
-You will be assessed by members of the early careers team, associates, senior associates, and partners, who have all been through unconscious bias training.
+If successful following the online assessment, we’ll invite you to attend one of our assessment centres.
+You will be assessed by colleagues, who have all been through unconscious bias training.

 Assessment centres will take place across February and March.